Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Results

-We hypothesize the class separability in MMCRs arises because augmentation manifolds corresponding to examples from the same class are optimally compressed by more similar transformations than those stemming from distinct classes.
+\textbf{Emergence of neural manifolds via gradient coherence.} We hypothesize that class separability in MMCRs arises because augmentation manifolds corresponding to examples from the same class are optimally compressed by more similar transformations than those stemming from distinct classes.
 To investigate this empirically, we evaluate the gradient of the objective function for inputs belonging to the same class.
 We can then check whether gradients obtained from (distinct) batches of the same class are more similar to each other than those obtained from different classes, which would suggest that the strategy for compressing augmentation manifolds from the same class are relatively similar to each other.
-Figure \ref{fig: Gradient Coherence} demonstrates that this is the case: within class gradient coherence, as measured by cosine similarity, is consistently higher than across class coherence across both training epochs and model hierarchy.
+Fig. \ref{fig: Gradient Coherence} demonstrates that this is the case: within class gradient coherence, as measured by cosine similarity, is consistently higher than across class coherence across both training epochs and model hierarchy.